← writing

 where θ\theta is the angle between them.

-and that last case is the boundary. score=0\text{score} = 0 means "perpendicular to w\mathbf{w}." the boundary isn't something we draw separately — it falls out of the geometry. every point perpendicular to the weight vector scores zero, and that set of points forms a line (in 2d), a plane (in 3d), a hyperplane (in general).
+and that last case is the boundary. score=0\text{score} = 0 means "perpendicular to w\mathbf{w}." every point perpendicular to the weight vector scores zero, and that set of points forms a line (in 2d), a plane (in 3d), a hyperplane (in general).

 learning is just rotating the flashlight so that the beam illuminates the chonkers and leaves the skinny legends in the dark.